August Johann Nepomuk Ritter Mautner von Markhof / 2.5.1843 – 7.8.1883

 Unfortunately, relatively little is known about the youngest son and eighth child of Adolf Ignaz and Julie Marcelline.
 However, his charm and elegance are still remembered, as is the fact that these qualities did not fail to have an effect on the fair sex of the time.

 Sadly, August’s life ended far too early at the age of 40.
 When he died in Vienna in 1883, his death certificate cited “cerebral palsy” as the cause of death.
-However, he ended his life voluntarily by throwing himself out of the window.
+However, he ended his life voluntarily by jumping out of the window.

-Six years after the far too early death of August, Elise married again, to the Bavarian officer and later Major General Albert Freiherr von Speidel.
+Six years after the far too early death of August, Elise married a second time, the Bavarian officer and later Major General Albert Freiherr von Speidel.
 The now extinct von Speidel family was an old Styrian noble family (with the predicate von Vattersdorff zu Adlerskron), who had been in the service of the Wittelsbach family since the beginning of the 19th century.
-Albert enjoyed special esteem of Prince Regent Luitpold, who after the deposition and death of Ludwig II. once again brought the Kingdom of Bavaria to a splendid bloom in many respects (Albert’s father had already been Bavarian general and Hofmeister).
+Albert enjoyed special esteem of Prince Regent Luitpold, who after the deposition and death of Ludwig II once again brought the Kingdom of Bavaria to a splendid bloom in many respects (Albert’s father had already been Bavarian general and master of ceremonies at court).